postmanlabs/labs-docs/_posts/01_postman/10_mock_servers/2017-05-04-setting_up_mock.md

 If you use an existing or team collection, you must select a collection from a list of existing or team collections.

+After you select or create the request you want to monitor, click the Next button.
+In the Configure tab, you must:
+Enter the name of the monitor
+Select an environment (optional).
+Set how frequently the monitor should run.
+Select one or more regions of the world from where you want to monitor your results.

+   IMAGE

+Click the Create button.
+In the Next steps tab, see a list of suggested next steps to maximize the effectiveness of your monitor.

+   IMAGE

 #### Launch screen